-This policy is in compliance with Title VI of the Civil Rights Act of 1964 (race, color, and national origin); Title IX of the Educational Amendments of 1972 (gender); the Rehabilitation Act of 1973, sections 503 & 504 and the Americans with Disabilities Act of 1990 (disabilities); Executive Orders 11246 & 11375; the Vietnam Era Veterans Readjustment Act of 1967; the Age Discrimination Act of 1975 (age); and non-discrimination laws and regulations of the State of California.
+This policy is in compliance with Title VI of the Civil Rights Act of 1964 (race, color, and national origin); Title IX of the Educational Amendments of 1972 (gender equity); the Rehabilitation Act of 1973, sections 503 & 504 and the Americans with Disabilities Act of 1990 (disabilities); Executive Orders 11246 & 11375; the Vietnam Era Veterans Readjustment Act of 1967; the Age Discrimination Act of 1975 (age); and non-discrimination laws and regulations of the State of California.
 See the College Procedure Manual for more information.

 Privacy Rights of Students

 The Family Educational Rights and Privacy Act (section 438, Public Law 93-380) requires educational institutions to provide students with access to official education records related to themselves, and provides students with an opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.

 In addition, the College must obtain written consent before releasing personally-identifiable information from records to other than a specified list of persons and agencies.
 These rights extend to current and former students.